 Best Overall: WORX Pegasus Multi-Function Work Table and Sawhorse

-The fact that this workbench has over 600 positive reviews online speaks for itself, but it takes our number one spot for its versatility, supportive structure, and compact design.
+The fact that this workbench has thousands of positive reviews online speaks for itself, but it takes our number one spot for its versatility, supportive structure, and compact design.
 It's also one of the most affordable and portable workbenches out there—it can be folded and unfolded when needed for quick projects or jobs at other work sites.

 Best Budget: Olympia Tools 82-802 Multi-Purpose Workbench